 Recently, a state representative raised the issue in the North Carolina House of Representatives regarding the lack of financial compensation adjustments to the state’s workers’ compensation law.
 The amount available to workers who are injured on the job has apparently not changed since the 1980s.

 Given the cost of medical appointments and surgeries today, a cap of $20,000 for the loss or impairment of an organ or body part no longer suffices for many people.
 A house committee is working to amend the law to give injured workers up to $41,600 in compensation, which would account for the effects of inflation.
+Contact a Charlotte work comp lawyer for help today.

 Source: WRAL, “Bill could raise compensation for severely injured workers,” Mark Binker, June 4, 2014